Rolfing Systematically Aligns your Body

 Massage can certainly help by relaxing muscles and improving circulation, but Rolfing goes much further to improve the overall structure of your body by providing a thorough overhall of your body’s connective tissues to ensure that all the key structural parts relate to and work with each other optimally.

-Each Rolfing session has a specific goal and the effect is a cumulative improvement in functionality and postural alignment and structural integrity.
-Accordingly, Rolfing is sometimes referred to as Structural Integrition and you will sometimes see it called Rolfing Structural Integration
+Each Rolfing session has a specific goal and the effect is a cumulative improvement in functionality, postural alignment and structural integrity.
+Accordingly, Rolfing is sometimes referred to as Structural Integration and you will sometimes see it called Rolfing Structural Integration.

 Rolfing Systematically Aligns Your Body While Working on Connective Tissue